eosnetworkfoundation/product/plug-ins/prometheus/architecture.md

 # Prometheus Plugin Architecture

 This document describes the architecture for the Prometheus Plugin (eosio::prometheus_plugin).
-The Prometheus Plugin instruments nodes in order to allow data to be collected from [Prometheus](https://prometheus.io/).
+The Prometheus Plugin instruments nodes in order to allow data to be collected for [Prometheus](https://prometheus.io/).
 The requirements for this plugin are extracted from this [Github issue](https://github.com/eosnetworkfoundation/mandel/issues/67):

 > For monitoring, nodeos should have a prometheus exporter plugin (that runs on a separate port), which exposes key metrics that would be useful for monitoring.
 >